KevinBjarnemark/Solfeggio-frequencies/README.md

 ### Images, icons, videos, logo and favicon Information

-- The images for this project were created and drawn using image editing softwares.
+- The logo and images used in this project was illustrated/drawn in image editing softwares by the creator of this Githgub repository Kevin Bjarnemark.
 - The video found on the landing page was downloaded from Pexels [(Link)](https://www.pexels.com/video/vibrating-speaker-856298/), click [here](https://www.pexels.com/@pixabay/) to explore more videos from this creator.
 - The icons used in this project was found at Fontawesome [(link)](https://fontawesome.com/),

 ### Social Icons

 - All social media icons used in this project are branding resources provided by the respective companies.
 Since this is a sensitive area in terms of copyright, these icons have not been compressed, edited, or reformatted. **This negatively impacts SEO and performance but ensures compliance with copyright laws.**

+### Code

 ## Testing